What’s Not Included In the Price Of Your Disney Cruise

 Money-saving option: Unplug.
 Bliss.

-Cabanas at Castaway Cay cost between $400 and $975 dollars.
+Cabanas at Castaway Cay and Lookout Cay cost between about $523 and $1,300 dollars.
 Some people think they are heaven on earth.
 Other people point out that a hammock in the shade is completely free and already included in the price of your Disney Cruise.
 I’d love to have personal experience to draw on in this regard.

 Sand pail